sipwise/jenkins-job-builder/doc/source/configuration.rst

       block-upstream: false

 **project-type**
-  Defaults to "freestyle", but "maven" can also be specified.
+  Defaults to "freestyle", but "maven" as well as "multijob" or "flow" can also be specified.

 **defaults**
   Specifies a set of `Defaults`_ to use for this job, defaults to